ryancnelson/gemini-ryans-way/patterns/debugging.md

 This pattern codifies the lessons learned from debugging the database proxy.
 When a connection hangs, follow these steps in order.

+## Secure Access Best Practice: Use SSM Session Manager

+Before debugging, consider the best way to access an instance.
+While SSH with a key pair works, **AWS Systems Manager (SSM) Session Manager is the preferred, more secure method.**

+- **How it Works:** It provides a secure, browser-based or CLI shell without needing SSH keys or open SSH ports.
+- **Requirements:** The EC2 instance **must** be launched with an IAM Instance Profile that has the `AmazonSSMManagedInstanceCore` policy.
+- **Command:** `aws ssm start-session --target <instance-id>`
+- **Lesson Learned:** We failed to do this in our staging test, forcing us to use an SSH key.
+For production systems, always prefer SSM.

+---

 ### 1. Isolate the Service
 - **Test Locally:** Can the service (e.g., HAProxy) connect to its backend when triggered from `localhost`?
 - **Result:** If this fails, the problem is the service's configuration.
 If it succeeds, the problem is in the network path.